ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/configuring-route-server.md

 | `double` | PI/2    |

 Description
-:   The angular threshold to reject edges’ angles if greater than this w.r.t. goal pose, when `use_orientation_threshold: true`.
+:   The angular threshold to reject edges' angles if greater than this w.r.t. goal pose, when `use_orientation_threshold: true`.

 ## DynamicEdgesScorer